Telmediq/django-rest-easy/README.md

 [![Build Status](https://travis-ci.org/Telmediq/django-rest-easy.svg)](https://travis-ci.org/Telmediq/django-rest-easy)

-django-rest-easy is an extension to DRF providing QOL improvements to serializers and views.
+Django-rest-easy is an extension to Django Rest Framework providing QOL improvements to serializers and views that introduce a more coherent workflow for creating REST APIs:
-It enables:

-* versioning serializers by model and schema,
+* Versioning and referencing serializers by model and schema, along with autoimport, so your serializers will be available anywhere, as long as you know the model and schema.
+* A `StaticField` for adding static data (independent of instance) to serializers.
-* creating views and viewsets using model and schema,
+* Creating views and viewsets using model and schema (it will automatically obtain serializer and queryset, although you can override both with usual DRF class-level parameters).
-* serializer override for a particular DRF verb, like create or update,
+* A serializer override for a particular DRF verb, like create or update: no manual get_serialize_class override, no splitting ViewSets into multiple views.
-* scoping views\' querysets and viewsets by url kwargs or request object parameters.
+* Scoping views\' querysets and viewsets by url kwargs or request object parameters.
+Fore example, when you want to limit messages to a particular thread or threads to currently logged in user.
+* Adding your own base classes to `GenericView` and your own mixins to all resulting generic view classes, like `ListCreateAPIView`.
+* Chaining views\' `perform_update` and `perform_create`: they by default pass \*\*kwargs to `serializer.save()` now.
+* A helper mixin that enables serializing Django model instances with just an instance method call.
+* A helper methods that find serializer class and deserialize a blob of data, since oftentimes you will not know what exact data you will receive in a particular endpoint, especially when dealing with complex integrations.

+All of the above are possible in pure DRF, but usually introduce a lot of boilerplate or aren\'t very easy or straightforward to code
+Therefore, at Telmediq we decided to open source the package that helps make our API code cleaner and more concise.

 ### Basic usage